poetmountain/Destinations/Guides/UserGuide.md

 Destinations has several built-in presentation types which `DestinationPresentation` supports to enable native SwiftUI and UIKit UI navigation, as well as more complex or custom behavior.

-* `navigationController(type: NavigationPresentationType)` This presentation type will add and present a Destination in a navigation stack such as a `UINavigationController` or SwiftUI's `NavigationStack`.
+* `navigationStack(type: NavigationPresentationType)` This presentation type will add and present a Destination in a navigation stack such as a `UINavigationController` or SwiftUI's `NavigationStack`.
 * `tabBar(tab: TabType)` This presentation type will present a Destination in the specified tab of a tab bar component, such as a `UITabBarController` or SwiftUI's `TabView`.
 If no `destinationType` is present in the `DestinationPresentation` model, the specified tab will simply be selected, becoming the active tab within the interface.
 * `splitView(column: SplitViewColumn)` This presentation type will present a Destination in a column of a split view interface, such as a `UISplitViewController` or SwiftUI's `NavigationSplitView`.
 The `column` parameter defines the column of the split view to present the Destination in.
 * `addToCurrent` This presentation type adds a Destination as a child of the currently-presented Destination.
 Note that this type only works with UIKit and utilizes `UIViewController`'s `addChild` method.